DevanaLabs/lemon.email-infrastructure-dev/README.md

 ![alt text](http://i.imgur.com/laAS6N7.png)

-Note: External emails will be flagged as spam and they cannot be replied to.
+Note: Emails sent to external emails will be marked as spam.
+You also cannot reply to those emails since they are sent from "localhost".